MarcinMM/Dungeon-Dweller/README.markdown

 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 Or not even working right now.
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.

+# UPDATES 8/18/2011

+* Pre-load/save tweaks to Level to make loading/saving possible.
+DrawLevel really needs to hold all of the level gen stuff, from floor to hallways to creatures to items.
+* Vertical dungeon structure (saving/loading levels for going up/down).
+Save/load decor as well.
+Tentative plan: create a LevelHolder class that stores level Tilemap, decor DecorGraphic, level collision map, NPCs and Items.
+Dungeon has a Vector (?) of LevelHolders and can only add/remove them (no updating these during play).
+We can use this later for saving the game.

 # UPDATES 8/10/2011